citusdata/citus_docs/dist_tables/append_distribution.rst

 Data Loading
 ------------

 Citus supports two methods to load data into your append distributed tables.
-The first one is suitable for bulk loads from CSV/TSV files and involves using the \copy command.
+The first one is suitable for bulk loads from files and involves using the \\copy command.
 For use cases requiring smaller, incremental data loads, Citus provides two user defined functions.
 We describe each of the methods and their usage below.

 Bulk load using \\copy
 $$$$$$$$$$$$$$$$$$$$$$$